top of page

 Storm-prone or high-wind areas

 While felt is the most affordable, synthetic and peel-and-stick offer long-term savings with better durability and performance in Florida’s climate.
+We choose peel-and-stick for our own homes!

-Final Thoughts: What’s Right for Your Roof?
+What’s The Best Underlayment for Your Roof?

 The best underlayment for your Florida roof depends on: